234523413432634/Aion_blender_level_importer/README.md

 # Extracting assets

-1. Download the batch file that extracts the needed assets from your aion directory.
-The .bat file is in plain text, the "pak2zip.exe" is taken from AION Encdec, and "7z.exe" is an official 7zip binary.
+1. Download the [batch file](https://drive.google.com/file/d/1d_KgnwPcXEWDDmspeOqpbeoTMW6xXrmw/view?usp=sharing) that extracts the needed assets from your aion directory.
+The .bat file is in plain text, the "pak2zip.exe" is taken from [AION Encdec](https://github.com/Iswenzz/AION-Encdec), and "7z.exe" is an official 7zip binary.
 If you still feel uncomfortable running this bat, you can read what it does and do these steps manually.
-2. Put the "createRes.bat" along with "pak2zip.exe" and "7z.exe" into your aion directory (folder with bin64, Data, L10N etc.) and run the bat file.
+2. Put the "createRes.bat" along with the other files from the archive into your aion directory (folder with bin64, Data, L10N etc.) and run the bat file.
 After running the bat, there should be "AionResources" folder created (5 - 14 GB in size based on the game version).

 # Preparing blender

 1. Download and install [blender 3.6](https://download.blender.org/release/Blender3.6/blender-3.6.0-windows-x64.zip).
 Other versions of blender will not work.
-2. Download and install this fork of [io_scene_cgf](https://github.com/234523413432634/io_scene_cgf) and Aion_blender_level_importer as blender addons.
+2. Download and install [this fork of io_scene_cgf](https://github.com/234523413432634/io_scene_cgf) and Aion_blender_level_importer as blender addons.
 3. In the aion map importer preferences, set the path to AionResources, which we created in the previous steps.
 ![AionResources](imgs/2.jpg)

 # importing a level & tips

-Now that everything is set up, press "n" to open the side panel, select the "Aion importer" tab in it.
+Now that everything is set up, press "N" to open the side panel in blender, select the "Aion importer" tab in it.

 Here, you can import a full level (slow, only use for small levels or dungeons) or individual parts of the level.

 After pressing the import button, select the path to the map folder in the "AionResources" folder.
-Example: D:\AionResources\Levels\lf1.
+Example: "D:\AionResources\Levels\lf1".
 After selecting this folder, the import process will begin.

 The import time depends on your CPU and the map size.
 Importing dungeons should take a minute or two, while the large open maps could easily take 10 - 15 minutes.